How do I write my name in Korean?

 learn, as each has a distinct shape and there is a fairly good

-There are of course exceptions, as you would expect for any
+There are exceptions, of course, as you would expect in any

 vowels?
 At first glance, some Korean vowels may look very

 similar.
 But, if you invest a few minutes of your time, you